abdelrahman-elkhateeb/the-wild-oasis-dashboard/README.md

 A professional, feature-rich internal management application for a boutique hotel.
 This project was built to master high-level React patterns and professional application development workflows.

 ---
+you can check the project yourself from this link :https://the-wild-oasis-dashboard-peach.vercel.app/

 ## Key Features